wormSurf 4.12 - brtp://www.theavocadopapers.com:4342/content/firstparagraphs/index.jsp

 Now, if you're a first-time novelist, you may think that the way around this issue is simply to skip the first (and most difficult to write) paragraph and just write your novel, and then, at the end, make the second paragraph the first; the third the second; the fourth, the third; and so on, up to as many paragraphs as your novel has.

 Well, no: it doesn't work that way.
 Why?
 Because it doesn't.
 No, there is no way around kicking off your novel off with a strong, gripping, mood-setting first paragraph.
 The good news, though?
-The good news is that you don't have to be the one to write that first paragraph, because professionally crafted, ready-made ones are for sale by The Avocado Papers right here on this page, at the very reasonable rate of US$1.75 per word.
+The good news is that you don't have to be the one to write that first paragraph, because professionally crafted, ready-made ones are for sale by The Avocado Papers right here on this page, at the very reasonable rate of $1.75 per word.
 You will not find a better deal anywhere on the internet.
 Not so sure?
 Go ahead: find a better deal.

-So what are you waiting for?
 Let's go shopping!

 Item #PGH43490873:

 Katharine hunched forward, both hands on the steering wheel, her dead husband, Paul, in the passenger's seat, as she pulled ahead of the green Lincoln again, and a dark-blue SUV.
 Paul wasn't, of course, dead, not really: he was sleeping, unlike Rosey, in the back seat, who was dead and had been since Stockbridge.
 But Paul: sometimes when Paul slept, as he often did on these trips across I-90, Katharine liked to imagine that he was dead.
 It wasn't that she wished he were dead.
 What it was: she liked to try ideas on for size sometimes, see how they fit.
 And Paul slept like a dead man: he did not snore; his breathing movements were visible only if she watched him for a bit, which she couldn't do and keep her eye on the road at the same time.
-Rosey, though: half golden retriever, half black lab: now, she was for-real dead, just five years old, and there was going to be some explaining to do in Waltham.
+Rosey, though: half golden retriever, half black lab: now, she was for-real dead, and there was going to be some explaining to do in Waltham.

-Length: 170 words (925 characters).
-Price: US$297.50
+170 words (925 chars).
+Price: $297.50

 Item #PGH76837893:

-Length: 158 words (808 characters).
-Price: US$276.50
+158 words (808 chars).
+Price: $276.50

 Item #PGH33493847:

-Length: 327 words (1745 characters).
-Price: US$572.25
+327 words (1745 chars).
+Price: $572.25

 Item #PGH10029387:

 It was definitely a Tuesday when the sewer exploded: Jackass didn't work Mondays, and by Wednesday, he was gone.
 WPNX issued a statement expressing station management's view that what had happened was "an embarrassment," and dismissed David "Jackass" Reardon as the morning drive-time idiot, since it was he who had urged 850,000 listeners to flush their toilets at exactly the same time – 7:48 AM – because he thought that the resulting strain on the sewers would be "interesting."
-The result was "interesting"; there was little disagreement about that.

-Length: 92 words (573 characters).
-Price: US$161.00
+92 words (573 chars).
+Price: $161.00

 Item #PGH48555878: